Johnny Davis (American football)

-Johnny Lee Davis (born July 17, 1956) is a retired American football running back who played ten seasons in the NFL (1978–1987).
+Johnny Lee Davis (born July 17, 1956) is an American former professional football player who was a running back for 10 seasons in the National Football League (NFL) from 1978 to 1987.
 Davis was a member of the 1981 San Francisco 49ers team that won Super Bowl XVI.
 He is a graduate of Sidney Lanier High School in Montgomery, Alabama, and the University of Alabama in Tuscaloosa.

-High school career
+Early life

 Davis was a team captain as a senior at Sidney Lanier High School in Montgomery, Alabama.
 He was a four-year letter winner for coach Bill Joiner as a running back and linebacker.
 He also made the Coach and Athlete magazine High School All-America Team in 1973, the Birmingham News First-team All-State 1973, All-Class 4A 1973, All-City 1973, and was named Mr. Back in Montgomery.
 He rushed for 1,152 yards on 250 carries with six touchdowns as a senior.
 In the AHSAA North-South All-Star Game in 1974, he was named the Most Valuable Back.
 He also earned five letters in track, competing in discus and shot put.